A Q&A with Dr. Jane Goodall

 Goodall: Thank you, Sasha.
 I can only do what I do because of all the wonderful people who help me.
 You can help too by making good choices each day and helping to make the world a better place.

 Curious to see more?
-Check out myON News, powered by News-O-Matic!
+Check out myON News!
 In addition to fun Q&As with authors and inspiring leaders like Dr. Goodall, it features age-appropriate news articles for students, reporting on timely topics and current events.
 Articles incorporate engaging multimedia—videos, slideshows, and photo galleries—to help students better understand the world around us.